-I am setting myself a challenge this fortnight to only spend $200 on the fortnightly food shop.
+I set myself a challenge to only spend $200 on the fortnightly food shop.
 August is a crazy month for us as we have around 5 (immediate) family birthdays which pulls at the purse strings, and I’m hoping to save a few hundred dollars to buy a chicken coop.
 So as most of our money is tied up elsewhere, I thought I’d see if I could use the food budget to scrounge a few pennies to put towards the purchase.

 I normally allow about $300-$350 per fortnight to feed a family of 5.
 Our children are only small so we find this amount covers us at the moment without having to be too strict.
 I usually shop fortnightly, and then top up with fresh fruit and veg and milk after the first week.
 I use a meal plan to organise our dinners and lunches and use budget-friendly breakfasts.
 I find the fewer times I go to the shops, the more money I save.